 1.you need more than a few bags of sack concrete

 2.You need less than 3 – 4 yards.

 3.you don't have enough help to handle multiple yards at once

 4.you have a problem getting a truck into your jobsite

 5.large cement truck will crack your existing concrete

 We've sold thousands of yards since 1975 one yard at a time.
 We KNOW this is a good product.
 Try it!

 NOTE: The final strength of this product is dependent on several factors including cement content, type of reinforcement used (wire mesh, rebar), quality of site preparation (soil compaction, wetness, etc.), and skill in placing and finishing the concrete.
-In some cases this product is simply not suitable due to the fact that a large aggregate (stones) is not used in mixing.
+In some cases, this product is simply not suitable since a large aggregate (stones) is not used in mixing.
 Because of the many variables that come into play, some of them outside our control, U – Rent It.
-Inc. cannot guarantee the suitability of this product to a particular task, and will not be liable for consequential damages or lost labor or materials.
+Inc. cannot guarantee the suitability of this product to a task and will not be liable for consequential damages or lost labor or materials.

 For a rough estimate of concrete needed for a given job at 4 inches thick, calculate the square footage - length x width in feet - and divide the result by 81 to get the amount in cubic yards.

 For example: slab 15' by 20' = 300 sq. ft.
 Divide by 81 = 3.71 yards.